epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-23-awesome-theme-icons.markdown

 Instead of making original image, we can use image from Font.
 Most ricing use stlarch or siji.
 If you are lucky enough you can grab someone's dotfiles, and copy paste the icon you need.
-But most of the case, you lost one or two specific icons that you need.
+But most of the case, chance happened that, you lost one or two specific icons that you need.

 #### Automation in Converting

+> FontAwesome for use with AwesomeWM

 Why don't we take other approach.
-First by finding the source image first, and then convert later.
+By finding the source image first, and then convert later.
 There are two steps in converting.

 * The first step is the source font image,